 The legs are one of the hardest working parts of the body.
 These keep us moving.
 They carry our weight and stabilize all our movements.
 They are also prone to a few injuries.

 Strain, sprain and fractures can happen to any part of our lower limbs.
-That includes thighs, legs, knees, ankles and the feet.
+That includes thighs, legs, knees, ankles, and feet.
 When the injury happens on the ankles or the feet, a walking cast is often part of the treatment.
 It is often placed after surgical intervention.

 Reasons to wear a walking boot